 November 12, 2016

+(Your Purpose Statement section (which is denoted in the grading rubric for this assignment) appears to be missing.)

 Methods

 A mixed method will be employed in this research design.
 In this method, a quantitative study will be carried out on different eyewitnesses to determine how the identification process went when they had not been helped by an investigative officer who is involved with that particular case during the process.
 Another quantitative study will be carried out to determine just how many of the eyewitnesses were not sure of their testimony due to memory loss for whatever reason.
-Finally, a qualitative study will be carried out to determine the efficiency of current eyewitness identification procedures.
+Finally, a qualitative study will be carried out to determine the efficiency of current eyewitness identification procedures.(You appear to be describing the characteristics of a hypothetical study.
+However, you should simply describe (and cite accordingly) the manner in which the original study representing the dataset that you are leveraging was conducted.
+For example, what are the characteristics of the population of interest?
+What sampling procedure was used?
+How many participants took part in the study?
+The same applies to the Materials and Procedures section.
+Again, you are NOT to design a hypothetical study.
+The methods section should entail a summary of the characteristics of the study whose dataset you are leveraging.
+This is addressed in the final project grading rubric (see image below).
+However, the data analysis section should explicitly describe the exact manner in which you will analyze the data so as to answer your research question.
+Please revise this assignment and resubmit it.)